-Summer is truly all about color; and one way to add it to your tables is with candles.
-Whether in a centerpiece or floating in water in the middle of the table, add a vibrant splash of fun and create mood lighting when the sun goes down.
+Summer is truly all about color and one way to add it to your tables is with candles.
+Whether standing alone or floating in water in the middle of the table, colored candles will add a vibrant splash of fun and create mood lighting when the sun goes down.

 Incorporate Summer Succulents

-It wouldn't be a list of summer wedding ideas without including twinkling string lights!
-Dinner al fresco under the stars is a summer tradition—so we say: Embrace this theme with a casual tabletop (think terra cotta pots, as shown here) surrounded by romantic yet simple twinkle lights.
+It wouldn't be a list of summer wedding ideas without including twinkling string lights.
+After all, dinner under the stars is a summer tradition.

 Want to really wow your guests?
-Have your caterer create a summer-friendly dessert station with chilly treats like ice cream or popsicles to help cool everyone down on the dance floor.
-Alcohol-spiked shaved ice is a delicious, adult-friendly option to elevate the idea even more!
+Have your caterer create a summer-friendly dessert station with chilly treats like ice cream, popsicles, and fruit sorbet to help cool everyone down in between sessions on the dance floor.
+You can even offer alcohol-spiked shaved ice for an adult-friendly option.

 Light Up the Night

-One of the biggest decor trends for summer whether your ceremony or reception is indoors or outdoors is having custom neon signs at your wedding.
-Whether these signs say you and your fiancé’s names, a special slogan, or even your wedding hashtag, putting these signs around your venue gives your party an electric vibe.
-Plus, it’s the kind of decoration you can take from your wedding and display in your home afterward.
+One of the biggest décor darlings for summer is a custom neon sign.
+Whether the sign says your names, a special slogan, or even your wedding hashtag, it gives your party an electric vibe.
+Plus, it’s the kind of decoration you can display in your home after the party is over.

 As your celebration comes to a close, light up the night with sparklers.
 You can't deny that they create stunning wedding exit photos.

 Don't let the party stop before you're ready.
 Set up a space with a DJ and late-night bites for an epic late-night soirée.